Installation¶

 Clone the repo to a known location.

-Navigate to the repo location and go to the
+Navigate to the repo location and install dependecies with,

 Linux¶